Liz & Dick: Marketing

 On June 5, the first official photo was released of Lohan and Bowler in their roles of Taylor and Burton.
 Lohan has a black bob, smoky eye makeup, and lipstick, with Bowler kissing her neck.
 The photo was released in black and white to give it a "classic" look.
 Two additional promotional images were released the next day, one of Lohan and one of Bowler.
 On July 20, a 15-second promo spot for Liz & Dick aired during Lifetime's Project Runway season 10 premiere.
 The promo features an image of Lohan as Taylor, and the words: "Lindsay Lohan is Elizabeth Taylor".
 Three stills of Lohan taken from the film were released on August 30.
 The first promotional poster for Liz & Dick was revealed on September 19, 2012.
 Lohan is seen wearing dark red lipstick and draped in diamonds.
 Alongside Lohan are the words that describe Taylor's story: "controversial love affairs", "diamonds", "provocative", "scandal", "tabloid front page", "child star", "leading lady", and "paparazzi".
 On September 28, a behind-the-scenes featurette was released.
 During the film's premiere, Lifetime promoted a live discussion with the hashtag trend "Liz and Dick" on social networking website Twitter, which quickly became popular and was used by various celebrities.

-U.S. television ratings
+Ratings

 The film premiered on Lifetime on November 25, 2012.
 Bringing in 3.5 million viewers, Liz & Dick became the fourth most-watched movie that aired on the channel in 2012, behind Steel Magnolias (6.5 million), Drew Peterson: Untouchable (5.8 million) and Abducted: The Carlina White Story (3.5 million).
 The film drew 1.3 million adults 25–54 and 1.3 million adults 18–49, "with women making up the great majority of viewers in both demos".
 Ratings were lower than expected given the amount of press coverage the film received.
 Variety described the ratings as "a disappointment with all the pre-debut buzz the project was getting in social media outlets", as well as the publicity that came from Lohan portraying Taylor.